[Third] Sugae Masumi walked in Oga Peninsula - Encountered a major earthquake [Akita Prefecture]

 Experience Namahage in a village in the northern part of the Oga Peninsula in January

-In October, he spent some time in a village that had been hit by an earthquake, and with support from the clan, he resumed his journey once things had calmed down.
-We will head north at the base of the Oga Peninsula and spend about two months walking around Hachirogata.
-The New Year of 1811 was celebrated in the village of Miyazawa (Noishi, Oga City), located between Hachirogata and the Sea of Japan.
-As I was relaxing and enjoying the New Year's mood, a ``Namahage'' suddenly appeared on the 15th.
+I head north along the base of the Oga Peninsula and spend about two months strolling around the area near Hachirogata.
+New Year in 1811 will be held in Miyazawa (Noishi, Oga City) village, halfway between Hachirogata and the Sea of Japan.
+As I was enjoying the New Year's mood leisurely, on the 15th, a namahage suddenly started coming in.

 <Namahage> is designated as a national important intangible folk cultural property as [ Oga's Namahage ] In addition, it was listed on the UNESCO Intangible Cultural Heritage List as one of Visiting Gods: Gods in Masks and Disguise